-Both parents have to be there in person.
+If tboth parents listed on the birth certificate, then both parents have to be there in person.
 If this isn’t possible, there are additional forms to fill out.
 We were able to go together on a Saturday morning in order to avoid additional paperwork.
 Most post offices that do passport applications should have some flexibility so both parents can attend.

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!

-Getting a passport for your child
+Instructions for Getting a passport for your child (under 16)